 2. Reduce heat and let simmer for about 20 minutes, until thick.

-3. Poor the oatmeal into baking dish and cool at room temperature for at least an hour.
+3. Pour the oatmeal into baking dish and cool at room temperature for at least an hour.
 When the oatmeal sets, it becomes a bit cake-like and is a lot easier to sear.

 4. Lightly coat your frying pan with some cooking spray and turn up the heat.